HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/troubleshooting/logging_and_tracing/logging_tracing_containers_and_new_services.md

 Once a trace string is added or removed in the Tracing portlet, the Digital Experience platform page containing the **Tracing portlet** application must be refreshed in the browser.

 !!!note
-    The content above is only for Client Side logging and the logs can be viewed in the browser console using the developer tools
+    The procedure for enabling tracing for the current HCL Digital Experience 9.5 session is only for Client Side logging.
+You can view the logs in the browser console using developer tools.
     The Warning **The configured trace state included the following specifications that do not match any loggers currently registered in the server: ''hcl.logging.content-ui.*=all:hcl.logging.medialibrary.*=all'' Ignore this message if the trace specifications ''hcl.logging.content-ui.*=all:hcl.logging.medialibrary.*=all'' are valid.** can be ignored.

 !!!important